-There is one language, however, which is arguably more well-suited to the portmanteau-esque word-building than the English language.
+There is one language in particular that is arguably more well-suited to the portmanteau-esque “word-building” than the English language.
 That language of course is German.
-And there is one individual who’s undertaken the challenge of inventing a new word every day in this language.
-The individual is Federico, an Italian living in Berlin who decided to embark on the project as an expression of his love-hate relationship with the German language, allowing him to flatter it and savage it with his creativity.
+And there is one individual who has undertaken the challenge of inventing a new word every day in this language.
+The individual is Federico.
+As an Italian living in Berlin, Federico started this project as an expression of his love-hate relationship with the German language, by creating fake German words to help express very particular feelings.

 Like convincing yourself that you’ve lost your boarding pass nine times between security and gate, Fahrscheinangst is the pervasive fear that you’ll be found out for not having a valid ticket on the subway.
 And all this despite the fact you bought it just minutes before.
 Just like in English, angst in German translates to “anxiety”, and Fahrkarte means “ticket.”

-This one may be a little more Germany-specific, where people obey unquestioningly the whim of the pedestrian crossing lights.
+This one may be a little more Germany-specific, where people obey unquestioningly the whim of the pedestrian crossing lights (ampel).
 Even if there’s no traffic for miles around, you’ll be subject to tut-tutting galore if you dare cross on red.
 Roteampelkonflikt stems from the notion that you’re walking the tightrope between the social approval and disapproval of bystanders.

 After years of conjecture, the ‘five second rule’ was finally proven (well, kind of) by real scientists; the amount of time a piece of food is left on the floor affects the extent to which it is contaminated by bacteria.
 Surprisingly, carpet was the least infectious service.
 The cleansing power of a Reinigungswind remains unclear, however.